tarajarell/surfs_up/README.md

 # Results
 ## June Temperatures
 ![https://github.com/tarajarell/surfs_up/blob/master/Resources/June_temps_stats.jpg](https://github.com/tarajarell/surfs_up/blob/master/Resources/June_temps_stats.jpg)

--
+- Average temperature is just under 75 degrees farenheight
+- Maximum temperature reached was 85 degrees farenheight
+- Minimum temperature reached was 64 degrees farenheight

 ## December Temperatures
 ![https://github.com/tarajarell/surfs_up/blob/master/Resources/Dec_temps_stats.jpg](https://github.com/tarajarell/surfs_up/blob/master/Resources/Dec_temps_stats.jpg)

-Overview of the analysis: Explain the purpose of this analysis.
-Results: Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
+- Average temperature is 71 degrees farenheight
+- Maximum temperature reached was 83 degrees farenheight
+- Minimum temperature reached was 56 degrees farenheight

+#Summary
+## Overall
+There is a difference of 4 degrees farenheight for the average temperature in each month, with June being hotter on average than December.
+The max temp was also relatively similar, with June showing a high of 85 and December a high of 83 (a 2 point spread).
+However, the mimum temperatures showed a larger spread of 8 degrees between June (64 degrees farenheight) and December (56 degrees farenheight).
+## Recommendations

-Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
+Provide two additional queries that you would perform to gather more weather data for June and December.
-Deliverable 3 Requirements
-Structure, Organization, and Formatting (6 points)
-The written analysis has the following structure, organization, and formatting:

-There is a title, and there are multiple sections.
-(2 pt) Each section has a heading and subheading.
-(2 pt) Links to images are working and displayed correctly.
-(2 pt) Analysis (14 points)
+Analysis (14 points)
 The written analysis has the following: